dhonus/jellyfin-tui/README.md

 ```

-The accent color is derived from album art by default.
+The `"auto"` accent color is derived from album art by default.
 You can disable this by setting
 ```yaml
 auto_color: false
 ```
 in a theme.
-This will use the `accent` color defined in the theme instead.
+This will use the `accent` color defined in the theme instead for all "`"auto"`" usages.

 ---